SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Around the Horn Brewing Company

-They offer up some yummy beers with amusing names, such as Not NOT Idea (a double IPA), Lost in Lucidity (Pilsner), and Fluffy Tutu (Sour).
+They offer up some yummy beers with amusing names, such as Not NOT Idea (a double IPA), Lost in Lucidity (Pilsner), and Fluffy Tutu (sour).
 Their beer selection rotates, but they always have a good number on hand.

 They also offer a small selection of items on their food menu.
 You'll find some shareable items, salads, and a few sandwiches.